 - Show spread: Two curves showing the results of loess models to both the root-mean-square positive and negative residuals from the original loess line to display conditional spread and asymmetry in the errors.
 Included by default.

 - Marginal boxplots: Includes univariate boxplots of the X and Y field along each respective access.
 This is useful in assessing the distribution of values for both fields, and they are included by default.

-- Jitter X: If selected, the X values are randomly perturbed by a small amount.
-This is useful if a larger number of record in the X field take on one or a small number of values.
-It only influence the appearance points on the graphs, not the fitted regression and loess lines.
+- Jitter X: When selected, the X values are randomly perturbed by a small amount.
+This is useful if a larger number of records in the X field take on one or a small number of values.
+It only influences the appearance points on the graphs, not the fitted regression and loess lines.

-- Jitter Y: If selected, the Y values are randomly perturbed by a small amount.
-This is useful if a larger number of record in the Y field take on one or a small number of values.
-It only influence the appearance points on the graphs, not the fitted regression and loess lines.
+- Jitter Y: When selected, the Y values are randomly perturbed by a small amount.
+This is useful if a larger number of records in the Y field take on one or a small number of values.
+It only influences the appearance points on the graphs, not the fitted regression and loess lines.